 As somebody who came from a local authority house, and was very proud of it, I always knew that our party was very committed to the construction of local authority housing.
 I only have to go back to the time of former Members Jim Tully, Liam Kavanagh, Emmet Stagg and Liz McManus.
 When I came into this House in March 2011, there was not a shilling available.
 I remember the few shillings we had for the local authority small schemes.
 That was threatened to be taken away.
 If there was a shilling in a pot, I would have been delighted to devote it to local authority housing because I know the value of getting a local authority house.
 I was always proud to say where I came from, to pay rent and not run up arrears.
 I was always delighted to pay.
 My parents struggled to pay but they always paid.
 I am very proud of that fact, and it is important.

-What I saw when I came into this House was that, unfortunately, the previous Government had moved into the sphere of dependence upon the private sector in all aspects of housing provision.
+Unfortunately, the previous Government had moved into the sphere of dependence upon the private sector in all aspects of housing provision.
 It privatised the provision of housing.
 To reverse a policy that was going well was foolhardy in the extreme.
 The height of the Celtic tiger period, when huge resources were being generated, was an opportune time to make sure the local authorities continued along the same vein and provided local authority houses.
 Someone was blinded by the mirage of Celtic tiger growth.
 A lesson all of us can take away from that is never to go down that road again.

 We will support anything that improves the provision of housing.
 We will support this Bill in principle but as Deputy Ó Broin said, a number of issues will have to be addressed on Committee Stage.
-I have no doubt Deputy O' Brien will be up for that to achieve his purported objective.
+I have no doubt Deputy Darragh O' Brien will be up for that to achieve his purported objective.

 I salute people who bring forward Bills in this House to address very important issues.
 It is a worthy effort at this stage to address the need of first-time buyers but there is a number of issues that need to be addressed in the Bill to make it fit for purpose.
 It should be noted that, while the Bill would allow for lands to be designated, it does not address the principle issue of affordability, which is the key point, for first-time buyers.
 This is anathema to me.
 I know the private sector has to have some role but I am opposed to depending on the private market to resolve a problem.
 The State must be the primary driver.
 The private sector is like the hungry pig at the trough.
 The snout is always in if there is something in it for him.
 As I said this morning when I spoke about the beef processors, of whom I have a lot of experience, they only worry about bottom lines, the margins and who they can squeeze to achieve, maintain and increase margins.
 They do not care who is injured in the process.
 That is the reason we have to refocus on this area.
 I know we are coming from a place where no houses were built.
 I am not totally agnostic in respect of this issue.